vehiloco/crypto-checker/README.md

 ./gradlew build
 ```

-When building with local Checker Framework:
+If building with local Checker Framework:

 ```bash
 # Set checkerframework_local = true at first in build.gradle